U škripcu: Original lineup years (1980–1985)

 The band was formed by three high school friends, Milan Delčić "Delča" (vocals, guitar for a short period of time), Aleksandar Vasiljević "Vasa" (guitar) and Zoran Vulović "Vule" (keyboards).
 The three used to write amateur theatre plays and in 1979 decided to form a band.
-The group was initially called Prolog Za Veliki Haos (Intro for the Great Chaos), and then Furije Furiozno Furaju (The Furies Racing Furiously).
-The three also worked as associate journalists for the Mladi novi svet (Young New World) show airing on Studio B radio station.
+The group was initially called Prolog za veliki haos (Prologue for the Great Chaos), and then Furije furiozno furaju (The Furies Racing Furiously).
+The three also worked as associate journalists for the Studio B radio station show Mladi novi svet (Young New World), later renamed to Ritam srca (Rhythm of the Heart).
+Delčić chose the name for the show, his voice appearing in the show's opening theme.

-In 1980, the band was renamed U Škripcu—choosing this name as they had frequent problems with equipement and lack of money—adding drummer Miloš Obrenović, and soon after bass guitarist Aleksandar Lukić "Luka" to the lineup.
+In 1980, the band was renamed U škripcu (In Dire Straits)—choosing this name as they had frequent problems with equipment and lack of money—adding drummer Miloš Obrenović, and soon after bass guitarist Aleksandar Lukić "Luka" to the lineup.
 The band's first recordings, tracks "Južno voće" ("Tropical Fruit") and "Pamflex dom" ("Pamflex Home"), were released in 1981 on the Artistička radna akcija (Artistic Work Action) compilation, which featured the second generation of Belgrade new wave bands.
-The beginning of their career was connected to the "Pamflex" concept.
-Pamflex was an imaginary company, invented by Delčić, with the band's songs representing commercials for imaginary products by the company.
-The band described advertising as the finest form of art and introduced elements of theatre into their live performances, with reading ironic and comical speeches and using Pamflex flags.
+At the beginning of their career the band developed the "Pamflex" concept.
+Pamflex was an imaginary company, invented by Delčić, with the band's songs representing commercials for the company's imaginary products.
+The band described advertising as the finest form of art and introduced elements of theatre into their live performances, with reading ironic and comical speeches, playing accordion and using Pamflex flags.
 During 1981, the band had numerous live appearances in Belgrade and Zagreb clubs, and soon established a loyal fanbase.